JuanIrache/latlon_to_xy/README.md

 Converts Web Mercator coordinates to screen pixels and back

-- Used for creating this SRT log viewer: https://djitelemetryoverlay.com/
+- Used for creating the SRT log viewer in https://djitelemetryoverlay.com/

 ## Installation